 Stelara price for subcutaneous solution (45 mg/0.5 mL) is around $12,637 for a supply of 0.5 milliliters, but the pharmaceutical price for hospitals is cheaper for sure.

-In 2007: there were 5 NIH-listed research studies involving CNTO 1275 on a multinational basis, focused on patients with psoriasis, psoriatic arthritis, and on multiple sclerosis.
+In 2007: There were 5 NIH-listed research studies involving CNTO 1275 on a multinational basis, focused on patients with psoriasis, psoriatic arthritis, and multiple sclerosis.

 From September 2017: it is available on the Pharmaceutical Benefits Scheme for the treatment of severe Crohn’s disease in adults.

 In 2008: The European Medicines Agency’s (EMEA) Committee for Medicinal Products for Human Use (CHMP) recommended Ustekinumab for the treatment of moderate to severe plaque psoriasis in adult patients who failed to respond to other systemic therapies.

 In 2009: The FDA approved Ustekinumab for the treatment of Psoriasis.

 In 2013: The FDA approved Ustekinumab for the Treatment of Active Psoriatic Arthritis